Introduction

 4. Plan for a Mid-Month Move

-5. Clearly Separate Trash From Household Goods
+5. Separate Trash From Household Goods

 6. Don’t Assume All PCS Moves Are Equal